protwis/gpcrdb_data/docs/structures.rst

 PDB file residue numbering
 --------------------------

 The PDB file residue numbering tool adds generic residue numbers from GPCRdb to any GPCR structure or model.
+This can be useful when comparing structures visually.

 A user simply uploads her structure and downloads a modified version of that structure, where b factors of certain atoms have been replaced with generic numbers.
+Note that CA atoms will be assigned a number in GPCRdb notation, and N atoms will be annotated with Ballesteros-Weinstein scheme.

 On the structure download page, users can download scripts to visualize the generic numbers in `PyMOL`_ and `Maestro`_.

 .. _PyMOL: http://pymol.org
 .. _Maestro: http://www.schrodinger.com/Maestro